towa-hi/warmancer-docs/devlog.md

 - You can connect your Freighter wallet to see your SCRY asset balance
 - You can send messages to your opponent with the chatbox

+### What's next?

+Tranche 2 will be focused on refining the contract to reduce usage cost as much as possible and integrating an indexer to make gameplay truly real-time.
+#### Server side:

+Warmancer multiplayer is currently entirely on-chain.
+The state of the match is tracked by the contract and is queried by the client as authoritative.
+Significant improvements to contract storage efficiency can be made by bitpacking stored data.
+The large Lobby struct which holds the game state can also be split into smaller ledgers for read efficiency, and much of the state can be held as hashes.
+We should be able to reduce transaction costs by more than 90% by making these changes.
+Once the contract has been refined, we can begin work on a webserver that can take in RPC calls from the client and emulate contract functions to allow users to play the game off-chain.

+For assets on the Stellar network, our immediate goals are to make assets that people will want.
+We plan on making high-quality art that can be inspected in and out of the game using SEP-0039.
+Having these assets in your account will impact the gameplay in some way (Currently still being planned).

+#### Client side:

+Using an indexer to read contract state will speed up the pace of game and reduce our reliance on the testnet RPC server.

+Warmancer's client already looks pretty good, but there's a lot more we can do to make the game exciting.
+Our artists will be focusing on UI, sound, presentation and animations to bring this game to life.
+In this phase of development, we will be playtesting a lot to get a feel for how to make the game fun.

+The current chat system will be reworked into a more detailed game logging and real-time update subsystem.
+Players will be able to send taunts to their opponents and some game state will be transmitted through off-chain real-time networks.

+Wallets will be more closely integrated into the game as core features reach a point where mainnet operation becomes viable.
+Once off-chain game management is achieved, transactions can be reduced to submitting cryptographic proofs of game completion rather than entire game states.

 ### User Guide

+This is a guide for the current controls in Warmancer.
+The UI is still a work in progress, and any unlabeled buttons don't do anything.

 #### Intro Screen

 <div style="display: flex; justify-content: flex-start;">
   <img src="./assets/devlog1/0intro.png" alt="under construction" style="width: 10%;"/>
 </div>

+First menu that shows up in game.

 - **A:** Starts the game.
 Automatically connects using the development testnet account.